mannp074/PromptEngineeringPortfolio/Maan_Lo_.PromptEngineering.md

 Dear [Hiring Manager Name],

 Thank you so much for offering me the Software Engineer position at [Company Name].
-I am incredibly grateful for the time you and the engineering team spent discussing the role and the company’s vision with me.
+I am incredibly grateful for the time you and the engineering team spent discussing the role and the company's vision with me.
 I was deeply impressed by your innovative tech stack and collaborative culture.

 After careful consideration, I have decided to accept a different offer that aligns more closely with my immediate career goals.
 Therefore, I must respectfully decline your offer.
 This was a difficult decision, as I genuinely think highly of your organization and the work you do.